With constant accessibility, we can now demand what training we want, when we want it.

 Adding narrative to content is a fantastic way of incorporating learner engagement: the secret ingredient to pull learning.
 By weaving compelling stories into your eLearning, you’ll keep learners coming back again and again!

-Having access to narrative based learning on your mobiles means that learners can be entertained AND informed on work commutes etc. For inspiration, check out our awesome narrative based comic Night of the Learning Dead.
+Having access to narrative-based learning on your mobiles means that learners can be entertained AND informed on work commutes etc.

 The freedom that mobiles have gifted us with permits us to practice anytime/anywhere learning.
 This is a big reason why pull learning has been steadily rising.
 Our learning experience is now tailored to us.